 1952 Tour de France was special: the famous Alpe d’Huez climbed first time, at stage 10, and Coppi was the first rider to win on top of Alpe d’Huez.

 Coppi won 1952 Giro and Tour in the same year, repeating his 1949 success.

-The photo has deeper message: with showing the two great rivals joined together by the bottle, it is also showing Italy united.
-That idea was important for a nation which had been just ripped apart by the war.
+The photo has a deeper message: by showing the two great rivals joined together by the bottle, it is also showing Italy united.
+That idea was important for a nation that had been just ripped apart by the war.

-In late 1959, Coppi had signed a meagre contract with San Pellegrino, a low-butget team managed by Bartali.
+In late 1959, Coppi had signed a meager contract with San Pellegrino, a low-budget team managed by Bartali.
 But he couldn’t race with the team, because of his premature death.

 They were close friends.
-In 1955, Coppi showed his son’s photograph first to Gino Bartali, recently retired and following the Giro as a summariser for Italian television.
+In 1955, Coppi showed his son’s photograph first to Gino Bartali, recently retired and following the Giro as a commentator for the Italian television.

 Coppi was depicted as an atheist, to his utter disgust: he met Pius XII on at least two occasions, in 1947 and 1949.
 The first visit was at the instigation of Bartali, and the rumor went that he had not gone willingly.